-Farm partnership programme is not applicable in Myanmar
+Farm partnership programme is not applicable in Myanmar due to restrictions for foreign investors.

-We assist our contract farmers in solving challenges from potential disease issues, low consumption rates and low in North Vietnam, Myanmar and India.
-Nonetheless, these challenges add dynamics in our cooperation with the farmers, strengthen our bonds, and motivates Japfa Poultry
+It is important for us to look after our contract farmers.
+We assist our contract farmers in solving challenges from potential disease issues, low consumption rates and low purchasing power in Indonesia, as well as extreme weather in North Vietnam, Myanmar and India.
+Nonetheless, these challenges add dynamics in our cooperation with the farmers, strengthen our bonds, and motivates Japfa Poultry to innovate to face the issues.